zacharylayne/ConstTypeArgs/README.md

 # Const Type Arguments

 **Const type arguments** (also called *const type args*) are types used to pass constant & static values to generics through type parameters.
 These values are available at compile-time and can be used in static contexts, such as static constructors, static fields, and static methods.
-This mimics C++ [template specialization](https://en.cppreference.com/w/cpp/language/template_specialization) and can provide enhanced type safety, compile-time polymorphism, performance improvements, and more.
+This can mimic C++ [template specialization](https://en.cppreference.com/w/cpp/language/template_specialization), provide enhanced type safety, compile-time polymorphism, performance improvements, and more.

 &nbsp;